 This is the slightly longer version:

-We're twelve people with skills in design, technology and business development.
+We are a group of people with skills in design, technology and business development.
 Our purpose is to invent stuff that solves real problems for real people.

 We do this by teaming up with heavyweight organizations and help them create new products and services with actual humans in mind.